neelsmith/latin101/docs/reading/index.md

 ### Step 2: review remaining nouns

-- after you have found any possible subjects and (for transitive active verbs) direct objects, are there any remaining nouns?
+- after you have found any possible subjects,  direct objects (for transitive active verbs) or agents with *a/ab* (with transitive passive verbs), are there any remaining nouns?
 - what case are they in?
 (This is our guide to their function.)

 Some important uses of cases we have seen:

 - genitive case to *describe another noun*
 - dative case for the *winner/loser* of the action (e.g., indirect object)
-- ablative or other cases with specific prepositions
+- ablative or other cases with *specific prepositions*
+- ablative or accusative case in expressions of time

+If the noun is modified by a *gerundive*, does it express purpose?